soccermind/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone, built with jQuery and Ajax, and using pure CSS for all the styling.
+It's design is responsive to any device regardless of the screen size.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

 ## Getting Started